 Pat has participated in Non-Violent Communication Trainings through Bay Area NVC.
 She holds a Mental Health First Aid USA Certificate through the Cypress Resilience Project, a Mediation and Conflict Resolution Training Certificate through SEEDS Community Resolution Center and a Human Resource Management Certificate from the Human Resource Department of California State University, East Bay Continuing Education.

-Gabriel is a Program Associate with the Pacific ADA Center.
+Gabriel (he/him) is a Program Associate with the Pacific ADA Center.
 He provides technological and program support to the staff of the center and assists in the administrative duties of running the various ADA Coordinator Networks that the Pacific ADA Center supports.
 Gabriel also provides support for the trainings and educational webinars offered by the Center.

 Gabriel has a MPH from Touro University California and has been a part of the Pacific ADA Center since 2018.